Saint Mary of the Cross MacKillop & Father WoodsPrint Page

-The Interpretive Centre and the Schoolhouse commemorate the lives of Mary MacKillop and Julian Tenison Woods with displays, photographs, artefacts and historical reflections.
+The Interpretive Centre and the Schoolhouse commemorate the lives of Saint Mary of the Cross MacKillop and Julian Tenison Woods with displays, photographs, artefacts and historical reflections.

 Mary MacKillop was the founder and Superior of the Sisters of St Joseph.
 The Sisters were to live in poverty and dedicate themselves to educating poor children.